+The RAF Regiment is a specialist corps founded by Royal Warrant in 1942.
 Its principal purpose is to counter our adversaries across a wide spectrum of threats, wherever and whenever necessary.
-The Force also prepares non-Force Protection specialists for the rigours of operations.
+The RAF Regiment also prepares non-Force Protection specialists for the rigours of operations.
 The human dimension is at the core of what we are; people are our fighting edge.
+The Complex Air Ground Environment (CAGE) – this environment in and around an operational airfield has many multifaceted levels requiring dedicated and specialist protection.
+Force Protection in the CAGE is our raison d’etre.

 For media enquiries, please contact the Media and Communications team at RAF Honington